-Positionals form a word class in K’iche’ defined by meaning and word structure.
+Positionals form a word class in K’iche’ defined by meaning and special word structure.
 They refer to “states” or “positions” of people or objects.

-Le K’ulanem
+Le k’ulanem

 Are taq kab’an jun k’ulanem, le utat, unan le ala chi’l le e chutiq taq tat, nan, ko’pan pa ro’ch le ali.
 Le achijab’ ket’uyi’ pa taq le tem, are k’u le ixoqib’ kesepi’ chwa taq le pop.
 K’a te k’u ri’ ketak’i’ le qatat, qanan le opanaq pa le ja k’olb’al kakiya rutzil wachaj.
 Kaya’taj le rutzil wachaj: konojel kexuki’k, kab’ix sin ch’ab’al. Are taq kab’antajik,kewa’lijik, ket’uyi’ chi jumul; le utat, unan le ali, kesik’in chikech le e juk’ulaj kek’uli’k are chi ket’uyi’ pa le jujun kitem (ri ojer xa kexuki’k), kaya le pixab’ chikech.
 Are taq katani’ le pixab’, le ali chi’l le ala, kexuku’manik keq’ax chikiwach konojel le e tat, e nan: kakitz’umaj le kiq’ab’; kab’antaj wa’ kumal, are kape chi utijowik le wa chi’l le meq’in, konojel ketak’i’k, kab’an jun sin laj ch’ab’al, are taq katijtaj le wa: kapatz le ali ruk’ le k’ak’a taq jastaq.
 Pa uk’isb’al, konojel le e tat, e nan kexuki’k, kakimaltyoxij kanoq, k’a te k’u ri’ ketak’i’k, kaya kan le uk’isb’al rutzil wachaj, keb’e pa ro’ch le ala, par kuk’a’m chi ub’i le ali.